A00820449/antlr4-final-project/README.md

 * Github: <https://github.com/A00820449/antlr4-final-project>

 ## Image Manipulation Language (IML)
 IML seeks to allow users to easily edit images using a simple, C-like syntax.
-The image operation that are currently supported are croppimg, resizing, flipping vertically, flipping horizontally, and rotating.
+The image operations that are currently supported are cropping, resizing, flipping vertically, flipping horizontally, and rotating.

 ## How To Use
 Make sure you have the latest version of [NodeJS](https://nodejs.org/), [NPM](https://www.npmjs.com/) (included with NodeJS), and [ANTLRv4](https://www.antlr.org/) installed.
 You can install ANTLRv4 via [PyPI](https://pypi.org/):
 ```bash
 pip install antlr4-tools # other installation methods exist
 ```
-After cloning the repositry, install the NPM dependencies and build the grammar files using these commands:
+After cloning the repository, install the NPM dependencies and build the grammar files using these commands:
 ```bash
 npm install # installs NPM dependencies
 npm run build # builds grammar files using ANTLR